combat writing badge

 UTI / UTC :

-Universal Time International is the former designation for the current Universal Time Coordinated, both of which are identical to Greenwich Mean Time (GMT) or ZULU time; also called "universal time".
+Universal Time International is the former designation for the current Universal Time Coordinated, both of which are adjustments of Greenwich Mean Time (GMT) or ZULU time to minimize its divergence from international atomic time (IAT); also called "universal time".
 In response to rapid transportation, Congress enacted the Standard Time Act in 1883, which became crucial for scheduling during WWII.
 The Uniform Time Act was enacted in 1966 and amended in 1986 to standardize Daylight Savings Time.
 The convention for adopting GMT as the prime meridian was approved 1884.
 See TIME.

 UTILITIES :